ImageMagick/MagickCache/README.md

 MagickCache supports virtually unlimited content upwards of billions of images, videos, metadata, or blobs making it suitable as a web image service.

 The MagickCache works in concert with [ImageMagick](https://imagemagick.org).
 Download the [MagickCache](https://github.com/ImageMagick/MagickCache) and install.
-You will now want to create the cache and populate it with images, video, and associated metadata.
+You will now want to create the cache and populate it with images, video, audio, and any associated metadata.

 ## Create a MagickCache
 You will require a place to store and retrieve your content.
 Let's create a magick-cache on our local filesystem:

 ```
-$ magick-cache -passkey passkey.txt create /opt/magick-cache
+$ magick-cache -passkey ~/.passkey create /opt/magick-cache
 ```

-Where `passkey.txt` contains your cache passkey.
+Where `~/.passkey` contains your cache passkey.
 The passkey can be any binary content, from a simple password or phrase, or an image, or even gibberish.
 Note, the passkey is sensitive to any control characters you include in the file.
 Here is one method to create a passkey without control characters:

 ```
-$ echo -n "myPasskey" > passkey.txt
+$ echo -n "myPasskey" > ~/.passkey
 ```

 To be effective, make your passkey at least 8 characters in length.
 Don't lose your passkey.
 Without it, you will be unable to identify, expire, or delete content in your cache.